GSA/challenges-and-prizes/_all-challenges/1102-innovative-technology-solutions-for-social-care-referrals.md

 <li>Participants must also agree to assume any and all risks and waive claims against the Federal Government and its related entities, except in the case of willful misconduct, for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from my participation in this prize contest, whether the injury, death, damage, or loss arises through negligence or otherwise.</li>
 <li>Participants are required to obtain liability insurance or demonstrate financial responsibility in the amount of $0 for claims by a third party for death, bodily injury, or property damage, or loss resulting from an activity carried out in connection with participation in a challenge.</li>
 <li>Participants must also agree to indemnify the Federal Government against third party claims for damages arising from or related to Challenge activities.</li>
+<li>Contestants to this Challenge competition must agree to be bound by the rules of the Challenge, agree that the decision of the judges for this Challenge are final and binding, and acknowledge that their submission may be the subject of a Freedom of Information Act (FOIA) request and that they are responsible for identifying and marking all businiess confidential and proprietary information in their submission.<li>
 </ul>
 <p>The Administration for Community Living reserves the right, in its sole discretion, to (a) cancel, suspend, or modify the Challenge, and/or (b) not award any prizes if no entries are deemed worthy.</p>